How To Remove Brown Stains from the Back of Teeth

 Use the following plan to make sure your dental health is tip-top!

-- Brush your teeth with a fluoride toothpaste for two minutes twice a day.
+- Brush your teeth with toothpaste containing fluoride two minutes twice a day.

 - Floss at least once a day

-- If you’re eating a lot of food with high sugar or tannin levels rinse your mouth thoroughly with either mouthwash or plain water after eating/drinking.
+- If you eat a lot of food with high sugar or tannin levels, rinse your mouth thoroughly, with either mouthwash or plain water after eating/drinking.